 In January 2018, the Company entered into an operating lease agreement for approximately 25,000 square feet of office and laboratory space in Redwood City, California (the "2018 Redwood City Lease").
-The contractual term of the 2018 Redwood City Lease is 10.75 years beginning from the substantial completion and delivery of the premises, which occurred in November 2018, and terminating in July 2029.
-The 2018 Redwood City Lease provides rent abatements and includes a one-time option to extend the lease term for five years.
-This option to extend the lease term was not determined to be reasonably certain and therefore has not been included in the Company's calculation of the associated operating lease liability under ASC 842.
+The contractual term of the 2018 Redwood City Lease was 10.75 years beginning from the substantial completion and delivery of the premises, which occurred in November 2018, and originally terminating in July 2029.
+The 2018 Redwood City Lease provided rent abatements and included a one-time option to extend the lease term for five years.

-The 2018 Redwood City Lease includes monthly base rent amounts escalating over the term of the lease.
+The 2018 Redwood City Lease included monthly base rent amounts escalating over the term of the lease.
 In addition, the lessor provided for a tenant improvement allowance ("TIA") of up to \$1.4 million, which was fully utilized.
-The TIA was recorded as leasehold improvements, with offsetting adjustments recorded to the associated operating lease right of use asset included on the Company's balance sheets as of June 30, 2021 and December 31, 2020.
+The TIA was recorded as leasehold improvements, with offsetting adjustments recorded to the associated operating lease right of use asset included on the Company's balance sheets as of September 30, 2021 and December 31, 2020.